 Tomo Jesus (“Jesse”) Maldonado, the cement contractor who may have built the concrete reliquias of La Corte, died in 1982 and is buried in Laurel Land Cemetery.

-(This just in: “BrendaPW” at Family Search.org confirms that Jesse Maldonado built Casa de la Corte.
+(This just in: “BrendaPW” at Family Search.org confirms that Jesse Maldonado did indeed build Casa de la Corte.
 The house originally had three floors.
 The kitchen and dining room were on the middle floor.
 A wooden staircase (now gone) connected the middle and top floors.
 BrendaPW also confirms that Maldonado built the retaining walls and steps.
 He sold the property to the city shortly before his death.)

 (Thanks to Mike Wegner for his help.)